nikhilaitipamula/nikhilaitipamula/README.md

 - 👋 Hi, I’m @nikhilaitipamula
 - 👀 I’m interested in learning new
-- 🌱 I’m currently learning basic of coding
+- 🌱 I’m currently learning coding in a way to implement in realworld problems
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me - mail me at - aitipamulanikhil.2@gmail.com